 3.1.
 Population Attributable Fraction

-The mean time working with the trunk bent more than 40° was 98 minutes per worker per working day using the traditional working technique [11] (table 3) and 16/18 workers were at risk for both low back pain and lumbosacral radicular syndrome.
+The mean time working with the trunk bent more than 40° was 98 minutes per worker per working day using the traditional working technique of sand-cement bound screed floor layers [11] (table 3) and 16/18 workers were at risk for both low back pain and lumbosacral radicular syndrome.
 For knee osteoarthritis, these data were 97 minutes per working day and 14/18 workers [11] (table 3).
 This means that the maximum preventable work-related fraction based on the PAF for low back pain is 38%, for lumbosacral radicular syndrome is 55% and for knee osteoarthritis is 35% (figure 2).

 3.2.
 Potential Impact Fraction